maximmuss699/ipk24_Server/README.md

 #### Message Types

-Below are the different types of messages used in the IPK24-CHAT protocol:
+Below are the different types of messages used in the IPK24-CHAT protocol[Project1]:

 | Message Type |  Description |
 |--------------|-------------|